-Let me briefly recap the main points about language learning resolutions:
+Let me briefly recap the main points about making language learning resolutions (and sticking to them):

 - Be realistic and build on the skills and knowledge you already have.

-- Focus on just one or two things; make your goals as concrete as possible.
+- Focus on just two or three goals and make them as concrete as possible.

-- Commit to reaching those goals by doing something that you find fun and interesting.
+- Commit to reaching those goals by doing some interesting tasks.